-- courses and awards (C/3.1 for definition of the terms unit, study area and course).
+- award courses (C/3.1 for definition of the terms unit, study area and course).

 The overarching roles and responsibilities of the various coordinators and associate deans (learning and teaching), together with workload, supervision and appointment processes, are outlined in the sections that follow.